Treatment for Heavy Periods in South Miami, FL

 Learn about the Causes & Treatments for Heavy Periods

 Menstrual periods can change throughout a woman’s life, but consistently heavy bleeding may signal a problem that can be treated.
-Many women experience heavy periods, but it is not normal and is something that needs to be discussed with South Florida Women’s Care.
+Many women experience heavy periods, but it is not normal and is something that needs to be discussed with your gynecologist at South Florida Women’s Care.

 What is Considered a Heavy Period?

-If a patient experiences any of the following problems, it is recommended that they speak to their doctor:
+If a patient experiences any of the following problems, it is recommended that they speak to their gynecologist:

 - Bleeding that last longer than 7 days